MicrosoftDocs/cloud-adoption-framework/docs/innovate/considerations/ci-cd.md

 The ultimate test of innovation is customer reaction to your invention.
 Did the hypothesis prove true?
 Do customers use the solution?
 Does it scale to meet the needs of the desired percentage of users?
 Most importantly, do they keep coming back?
 None of these questions can be asked until the minimum viable product (MVP) solution has been deployed.

-In this article, we'll focus on the discipline of empowering adoption with continuous integration and continuous deployment (CI/CD) pipeline tools.
+In this article, we'll focus on empowering adoption with continuous integration and continuous deployment (CI/CD) pipeline tools.
 Continuous integration is the automating of code multiple times per day in order to have an updated single project.
 Continuous deployment is the automatic delivery of those functions throughout the day.

 ## Reduce CI/CD friction that affects adoption

 Some obstacles to adoption can be minimized through a combination of technology and processes.
 For readers with knowledge of CI/CD or DevOps processes, the following CI/CD pipeline processes will be familiar.
 This article establishes a starting point for cloud adoption teams that fuels innovation and feedback loops.
 This starting point might foster more robust CI/CD or DevOps approaches as the products and teams mature.

 As described in [Measure for customer impact](./measure.md), positive validation of any hypothesis requires iteration and determination.
-This CI/CD article aims to minimize [technical spikes](./build.md#reduce-complexity-and-delay-technical-spikes) that slow innovation but still make sure you keep a few solid best practices in place.
+This CI/CD article aims to minimize [technical spikes](./build.md#reduce-complexity-and-delay-technical-spikes) that slow innovation, while making sure you keep best practices in place.
 Doing so will help the team design for future success while delivering on current customer needs.

 ## Empower adoption and digital invention: The maturity model

-The primary objective of the [Innovate methodology](./index.md) is to build customer partnerships and accelerate feedback loops, which lead to market innovations.
+The primary goal of the [Innovate methodology](./index.md) is to build customer partnerships and accelerate feedback loops, which lead to market innovations.
 The following image and sections describe initial implementations that support this methodology.

 ![Diagram that shows the empower adoption maturity model.](../../_images/innovate/empower-adoption-maturity.png)